stid/Apple1JS/README.md

-# Apple 1 NodeJS Emulator
+# Apple 1 Javascript Emulator

 NodeJS/Javascript Apple 1 Emulator, include initial abstraction of 6820 and other core components.